 If a patient with ALL is not positive for the Ph chromosome and BCR-ABL gene sequence, then that person will not be given a tyrosine kinase inhibitor drug and BCR-ABL molecular testing cannot be used to monitor the patient.

 Recognition of disease progression and transformation is important for prognosis and treatment.
 CML goes through three phases:

 - Chronic phase—most patients with CML are diagnosed in chronic phase, which usually has an insidious onset.
 The chronic phase may last for several years.
 This is the phase when there are few or no symptoms and also the time period when treatment is most successful.

-- Accelerated phase—changes include but are not limited to increasing white blood cell (WBC) counts, unstable platelet counts, additional cytogenetic changes, an increase in blasts in blood and/or bone marrow (but less than 20%) and lack of therapeutic response to standard treatment
+- Accelerated phase—changes include but are not limited to increasing white blood cell (WBC) counts, unstable platelet counts, blood basophils equal to or greater than 20%, additional cytogenetic changes, an increase in blasts in blood and/or bone marrow (but less than 20%) and lack of therapeutic response to standard treatment.

 Why would a chromosome analysis be done more than once?

 If I have the Ph chromosome and BCR-ABL gene, should my close family members be tested?